tam8/freemarcket_sample_68C/README.md

 |month_birth_at|date|null: false|
 |day_birth_at|date|null: false|
 ### Association
-- has_many :credit_cards
+- has_one :credit_cards
-- has_many :items
+- has_one :items
-- has_many :address, dependent: :destroy
+- has_one :address, dependent: :destroy

 ## credit_cardsテーブル
 |Column|Type|Options|